dotnet/core/support.md

 ## Community support

-Community support is available on GitHub, such as at [dotnet/core](https://github.com/dotnet/core).
+Community support is available on GitHub, such as at [dotnet/core](https://github.com/dotnet/core) and [.NET repos](./Documentation/core-repos.md).

 Community builds are available for [FreeBSD](https://wiki.freebsd.org/.NET), [Linux](linux.md), and [macOS](https://formulae.brew.sh/cask/dotnet-sdk)

+### Downstream derivative support

+There are many [Linux distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions).
+In general, a downstream distribution of a [supported distribution](./os-lifecycle-policy.md) will also be supported.

+Supported derivatives:

+* RHEL-family: AlmaLinux, CentOS Stream, Oracle Linux, and Rocky Linux.
+* Ubuntu family: Linux Mint

 ## Commercial support